micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/parameters/parameters.md

 Ready to use code related to this tutorial can be found in [`rclc/rclc_examples/src/example_parameter_server.c`](https://github.com/ros2/rclc/blob/master/rclc_examples/src/example_parameter_server.c).
 Fragments of code from this example is used on this tutorial.

-micro-ROS parameters implementation has been upgraded in the latest micro-ROS Rolling distribution, two approaches are presented in this tutorial: micro-ROS Foxy/Galactic and micro-ROS Rolling and beyond:
+micro-ROS parameters implementation has been upgraded in the latest micro-ROS Humble distribution, two approaches are presented in this tutorial: micro-ROS Foxy/Galactic and micro-ROS Humble and beyond:

 - [General implementation](#general-implementation)
   - [Initialization](#initialization)